Many of you may remember that last year I wrote a blog on International Cat Day, all about my neighbour’s cat Ginger who stole my heart…

 A day in the life of Gingie

 It’s another glorious morning, off I go to see Emma and Olivia.
-It has been over 3 year since I first met Emma and for a long time I had to really work hard to get her to give me a chance.
+It has been over 3 years since I first met Emma and for a long time, I had to really work hard to get her to give me a chance.
 Whereas now, I’m only outside a few minutes each morning (after leaving my real owners house) when I hear ‘Gingieeeee, *whistle*, Gingerrrrr!’